RTNO1/NVIDIA-DLI-Workshop/ENG/README.md

 40 (first-come-first-served basis among students with the following qualifications)
 ### Prerequisites:
 <ins>Third-year undergraduate students and above or graduate students</ins> who:
-1. **Required:** have an understanding of fundamental programming concepts in Python 3, such as functions, loops, dictionaries, and arrays; **Recommended:** familiarity with Pandas data structures and an understanding of how to compute a regression line
+1. **Required:** have an understanding of fundamental programming concepts in Python 3, such as functions, loops, dictionaries, and arrays
-2. **Required:** possess a network environment and hardware satisfying the requirements below
+2. **Recommended:** have familiarity with Pandas data structures and an understanding of how to compute a regression line
 3. **Required:** are able to participate in the entire workshop
 ### Network Environment and Hardware Requirements:
 Desktop or laptop computer capable of running the latest version of Chrome or Firefox as well as a network environment able to provide stable access to a GPU-accelerated server, provided by NVIDIA DLI, in the cloud.